mathe00/obsidian-enhanced-read-mode-control/README.md

 *   **What is this?** An Obsidian plugin to force specific notes or folders into read-only mode.
 *   **Why?** Provides explicit and persistent control over view modes, independent of Obsidian's native behavior.
 Protect notes from accidental edits.
 *   **How?** Configure lists of files/folders in the plugin settings.
 Choose between "Default Read-Only" (opens in preview, can switch to edit) or "Strict Read-Only" (forced preview, cannot switch to edit).
 Folder rules apply strict mode to all notes within.
+A setting lets you choose how to handle potential view mode issues when navigating in the same tab.
-*   **Cool Features:** Separate lists for default/strict files, strict folder rules, commands to quickly toggle a note's status, debug logging option.
+*   **Cool Features:** Separate lists for default/strict files, strict folder rules, commands to quickly toggle a note's status, debug logging option, configurable same-tab behavior.
 *   **Basically:** Define rules, control view modes reliably.

 ---